Hey, Mom! Want to Know What Your Kids REALLY Think About You?

 There’s no Mom School.

 Yes, we experienced our own mothers’ parenting.
-But we were just kids at the time, seeing everything through kid’s eyes.
-We mostly love our own mothers and have a lot we feel very thankful for.
+But we were just kids at the time, seeing everything through a kid’s eyes.
+We mostly love our own mothers and have a lot for which we feel very thankful.
 Most of us can easily forgive her mistakes, too.
-Because we know that she loved us, gave us her best and did a fair enough job of bringing us up.
+Because we know that she loved us, gave us her best and did a fair enough job of raising us.
 I mean, we’re okay, aren’t we?